Eleven-/CarND-Advanced-Lane-Lines/README.md

 ![Output Lane Lines Image](examples/laneLines_thirdPass.jpg)

+## Overview
+The code extracts images from a video of the road taken from cameras mounted on a car.
+These images are filtered for the lanes.
+**Image Process - Pipeline**

+1. Grayscale Conversion

+2. Gaussian Smoothing - Reduce Noise

+3. Canny Filter - Edge Detection

+4. Region Masking - Pre-Process

+5. Hough Filter - Line Segment Detection

 ## Motivation
 The motivation behind this problem is to address one aspect of the self-driving car challenge.
 Identifying lanes provides the autonomous software more information about its environment.
 The software then can make a decision and adjust its controls to safely navigate.